-Ameristar Casinos Inc. (ASCA) announced details for a planned resort in western Massachusetts, with a development it said could be open 18 months ahead of rivals.
+Ameristar Casinos Inc. (ASCA:US) announced details for a planned resort in western Massachusetts, with a development it said could be open 18 months ahead of rivals.

 The Las Vegas-based regional casino operator unveiled the design for a $910 million resort in Springfield, 90 miles (145 kilometers) west of Boston.
 The project would create 2,000 union construction jobs and 2,300 permanent ones, the company said in a e-mailed statement today.